 SCOTT JOHNSON joined The Lark’s Board of Trustees in 2015.
-He is an architect and founding principal of XDEA, a design firm located in New York City focusing on the intersection of public space and architecture.
-Previously, he was a Principal at Diller Scofidio + Renfro (architects of the High Line), COO at Robert A. M. Stern Architects, and COO at Richard Meier and Partners.
-He served as Commissioner for the Town of Huntington’s Historic Preservation Commission for 16 years, spearheading efforts to create four new parks in Suffolk County through the Open Land Acquisition Fund.
-He has lectured at the National Centre for Performing Arts in Mumbai and at the International Convention of Architecture in Budapest, and has been featured in numerous publications.
-He is the author of Richard and the King, a soon-to-be-published book about his experience designing a new palace for the Ruler of Dubai.
+He is an architect and founding principal of XDEA, a design firm located in New York City focusing on public space, performance and architecture.
+Current projects include a converting an historic carriage museum to a performance space for the Rockefeller Brother's Fund on their 265 estate in Tarrytown, NY and a designing a performance installation in collaboration with film maker Barbara Hammer for the Whitney Museum of American Art as part of their Dreamlands Immersive Cinema exhibit.
+Previously, Scott was a Principal at Diller Scofidio + Renfro (architects of the High Line), COO at Robert A. M. Stern Architects, and COO at Richard Meier and Partners.
+In addition, Scott spearheaded efforts to create four new parks in the Town of Huntington on Long Island through the Suffolk County Open Land Acquisition Fund.
+He has lectured about architecture and design at the National Centre for Performing Arts in Mumbai and the International Convention of Architecture in Budapest, and has been featured in numerous publications.
+He is the author of 'Richard and the King' a soon-to-be-published book about his experience designing a new palace for the Ruler of Dubai.
 Scott received a bachelor’s degree in Architecture from Cornell University and an MS in Real Estate from New York University.
-He also serves on the board of PSE Healthy Energy, an environmental research organization with offices in Oakland, California and Ithaca, New York.
+He also serves on the board of PSE Healthy Energy, an environmental research institute with offices in Oakland, California and Ithaca, New York.